f3ss1/dotfiles/readme.md

 git update-index --no-skip-worktree <filename>
 ```

 to enable it again as I need.
-In general, there are two files you don't want to be tracked: `private_env_variables.zsh` for obvious reasons and `.gitconfig` since it contains your name and email address.
-The latter is not necessary since this information is exposed anyway, but to avoid people setting my credentials by mistake when cloning the repo, I do this as well.
+In general, there is only one file you don't want to be tracked: `.private_env_variables.zsh`.

 ## How to install